polybar/polybar-scripts/polybar-scripts/battery-combined-tlp/README.md

 ## Configuration

-You may need to add the `tlp-stat` command to the `/etc/sudoers` NOPASSWD of your user:
+You have to add the `tlp-stat` command to the `/etc/sudoers` NOPASSWD of your user:

 ```ini
 user ALL=(ALL) NOPASSWD: /usr/bin/tlp-stat